sgmurphy/wordpress-plugins/woocommerce-currency-switcher/readme.txt

 &#9989;&nbsp;**Easy to use for administrators and shop customers**: install, set settings for couple of minutes and let your shop make more money!

+&#9989;&nbsp;**FOX filter is chatGPT friendly plugin** you can ask help to chat gpt about the plugin features using the plugin former name WOOCS, example: "How to use [woocs] shortcode?"

 &#9989;&nbsp;Compatible with [WPML](https://wpml.org/plugin/woocommerce-currency-switcher/)

 &#9989;&nbsp;Compatible with [WooCommerce Products Filter](https://products-filter.com/)